SwayamSahu/Notes/system-design.md

 The YouTube video transcript from Gaurav Sen explains **consistent hashing** as a technique to minimize disruption when adding or removing servers in a distributed system. **Traditional hashing** can cause widespread data relocation upon server changes, which consistent hashing aims to avoid.
 It achieves this by mapping both requests and servers onto a **ring-like structure**.
 Requests are assigned to the nearest server in a clockwise direction on this ring.
 To further improve load balancing and reduce skew, the concept of **virtual servers** using multiple hash functions is introduced, effectively distributing each physical server across multiple points on the ring.
 This approach ensures that server changes affect only a small portion of the overall system, making it suitable for various applications like web caching and databases.

+===
+Here's a summary of consistent hashing in 3 simple points:

+*   **Consistent hashing solves the problem of reassigning too much data when servers are added or removed**.
+Instead of a complete reshuffle, only the requests handled by the servers adjacent to the change on the ring are affected.
+*   It uses a **ring-like structure where both requests (based on their IDs) and servers (based on their IDs) are mapped using hash functions**.
+Requests are then assigned to the nearest server in a clockwise direction on this ring.
+*   To improve load balancing and avoid situations where a few servers handle most of the requests, **consistent hashing can use virtual servers**, which are multiple points on the ring representing the same physical server.
+This helps distribute the load more evenly when servers are added or removed.

+==
+Here's a summary of message queues based on the pizza shop analogy, in five points:

+*   The video uses a pizza shop to illustrate a message queue, where taking orders is separate from making pizzas, allowing the shop to take multiple orders without making customers wait for an immediate response (asynchronous processing).
+This order list acts like a queue.
+*   In a scenario with multiple pizza shop outlets, if one shop fails, orders need to be rerouted.
+A simple in-memory list of orders won't work due to data loss, necessitating a persistent storage like a database to maintain the order list.
+*   To handle server failures and prevent order duplication when redistributing tasks, mechanisms like heartbeat monitoring and load balancing are needed.
+*   A **message queue (or task queue)** encapsulates persistence, task assignment, failure notification, and load balancing into one system.
+It takes tasks, stores them, assigns them to servers, and reassigns them if a server fails to acknowledge completion.
+*   Examples of messaging queue technologies include Rabbit MQ, zeroMQ (a library), and Java Messaging Service (JMS).
+Message queues are presented as a fundamental concept in system design for managing complexity on the server side.

+===
+**Gaurav Sen's YouTube video explains message queues using a pizza shop analogy.** It illustrates how they asynchronously handle orders, allowing customers to not wait for immediate confirmation or the finished product. **The video further explains how message queues provide persistence and reliability, especially in distributed systems with multiple servers.** When a server fails, the message queue can reassign tasks to other available servers, preventing data loss and ensuring order completion. **The concept encapsulates features like load balancing and failure detection to manage tasks efficiently.** Ultimately, the video presents message queues as a crucial system design pattern for managing complexity and ensuring reliable processing in various applications.
+==
+A **message queue (or task queue)**, as illustrated by the pizza shop analogy, is a fundamental system design concept that encapsulates persistence, asynchronous task processing, reliable task assignment (including load balancing and failure handling), and notification mechanisms to manage complexity and improve efficiency in handling tasks across multiple servers [13, 14, Previous Conversation History].